serhiiKalchenko/EPAM-Lab-Final-Project/README.md

 - 'Deploy to Kubernetes'

 #### Features
-- All infrastructure is up and running with one single command (Terraform and Ansible)
+- All infrastructure is started with one single command/script (Terraform and Ansible)
 - Dynamic inventory (plugin)
 - Pipeline has parameters